tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 Run the following command,
 `apt-get install syslog-ng`
-Now you should be able to see the syslog service in `/etc` folder.
+After running the above command, you should be able to see the syslog service in `/etc` folder, as every service we install manually *(using apt-get)* is stored in the `/etc` folder
-``
+`ls /etc/syslog-ng`

    vim /etc/syslog-ng/syslog-ng.conf